jing-yu-lim/CV_Understanding-DETR-Transformer-Self-Attention-Maps-Visualisation/README.md

 ## Understanding the Facebook DETR Tutorial on Attn Map Visualisation

-In the FB Tutorial, the Self Attn Weights with shape of (H/32 * W/32, H/32 * W/32), was reshaped into (H/32, W/32, H/32, W/32).
+In the FB DETR Tutorial, the Self Attn Weights with shape of (H/32 * W/32, H/32 * W/32), was reshaped into (H/32, W/32, H/32, W/32).
 For convenience, we shall assign:
 * sattn_shape1 = Attn Weight with shape (H/32, W/32, H/32, W/32)
 * sattn_shape2 = Attn Weight with shape (H/32 * W/32, H/32 * W/32)

-To obtain a Self Attention Map, which some times does instance segmentation, the FB Tutorial simply sliced sattn_shape2 using [Y/32, X/32, ... ] or [ ... , Y/32, X/32], where (X,Y) is a chosen coordinate on the raw image. e.g. the Self Attention Map of the coordinate 0,0 can derived using sattn_shape1[Y/32, X/32, ...]
+To obtain a Self Attention Map, which some times does instance segmentation, the Tutorial simply sliced sattn_shape2 using [Y/32, X/32, ... ] or [ ... , Y/32, X/32], where (X,Y) is a chosen coordinate on the raw image. e.g. the Self Attention Map of the coordinate 0,0 can derived using sattn_shape1[Y/32, X/32, ...]
 OR sattn_shape1[ ... , Y/32, X/32]

 When I first saw this, it seemed like black magic to me.
 The only explanation I could find was from the [DETR issues forum](https://github.com/facebookresearch/detr/issues/162), where a FB Engineer (@fmassa) commented: ...'In the end, it's a matter of deciding if you want the attention of all pixels at location x, or the contribution of location x to all the attention maps.'
 And I was thus inspired to dig deeper.